smartdevicelink/sdl_app_library_guides/docs/Speech and Audio/Getting In-Car Microphone Audio/index.md

 - For bit rates of 8 bits, the audio samples are unsigned.
 For bit rates of 16 bits, the audio samples are signed and are in little endian.

 ## Ending Audio Capture
-Perform Audio Pass Thru is a request that works in a different way than other RPCs.
+@![iOS]`SDLPerformAudioPassThru`!@@![android,javaSE,javaEE]`PerformAudioPassThru`!@ is a request that works in a different way than other RPCs.
 For most RPCs, a request is followed by an immediate response, with whether that RPC was successful or not.
-This RPC, however, will only send out the response when the PerformAudioPassThru is ended.
+This RPC, however, will only send out the response when the audio pass thru has ended.

-Audio Capture can be ended in 4 ways:
+Audio capture can be ended in 4 ways:

-1. Audio Pass Thru has timed out.
+1. Audio pass thru has timed out.

     If the Audio Pass Thru has proceeded longer than the requested timeout duration, Core will end this request with a `resultCode` of `SUCCESS`.
 You should expect to handle this Audio Pass Thru as though it was successful.

-2. Audio Pass Thru was closed due to user pressing "Cancel".
+2. Audio pass thru was closed due to user pressing "Cancel".

     If the Audio Pass Thru was displayed, and the user pressed the "Cancel" button, you will receive a `resultCode` of `ABORTED`.
 You should expect to ignore this Audio Pass Thru.

-3. Audio Pass Thru was closed due to user pressing "Done".
+3. Audio pass thru was closed due to user pressing "Done".

     If the Audio Pass Thru was displayed, and the user pressed the "Done" button, you will receive a `resultCode` of `SUCCESS`.
 You should expect to handle this Audio Pass Thru as though it was successful.

-4. Audio Pass Thru was ended due to the developer ending the request.
+4. Audio pass thru was ended due to the developer ending the request.

-    If the Audio Pass Thru was displayed, but you have established on your own that you no longer need to capture audio data, you can send an @![iOS]`SDLEndAudioPassThru`!@ @![android,javaSE,javaEE] `EndAudioPassThru`!@ RPC.
+    If the Audio Pass Thru was displayed, but you have established on your own that you no longer need to capture audio data, you can send an @![iOS]`SDLEndAudioPassThru`!@@![android,javaSE,javaEE]`EndAudioPassThru`!@ RPC.

 @![iOS]
 ##### Objective-C